Your training will take place in a school that will deliver specific training tailored to your requirements and the school's needs.

 All School Direct places will lead to qualified teacher status (QTS) and many, though not all, will also award you a postgraduate certificate in education (PGCE) validated by a higher education institution (HEI).

 UK and EU resident School Direct participants are eligible for a training bursary.
-Being one of government’s priority subjects, physics, along with maths and chemistry are given the highest bursaries of all teaching subjects.
+Being one of government’s priority subjects, physics, along with maths, chemistry and computer science are given the highest bursaries of all teaching subjects.
 The bursary amount is determined on your degree classification.

-If you have a first class degree you will receive £20,000, a 2:1 £15,000 and a 2:2 £12,000.
+If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
 These bursaries are tax-free and paid in monthly instalments during your course.
 For full details refer to the The National College for Teaching and Leadership’s bursary information.

-In addition, if you train in a school where more than a quarter of pupils are eligible for free school meals you may also receive an additional 25 per cent top up to your training bursary.
+In addition, if you train in a school where more than 35 percent of pupils are eligible for free school meals you may also receive an additional 25 per cent top up to your training bursary.

 Please note, you will be charged tuition fees.
 The exact cost varies between institutions but UK and EU students may be eligible for a loan to cover the cost.